Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Tool Adaptation

-\textbf{Speech and audio tools} leverage massive pre-training for robust performance.
+\textbf{Speech and audio tools} rely on massive pre-training for robust performance.
 Whisper~\cite{radford2023robust}, trained on 680K hours of multilingual audio with weak supervision, provides speech recognition, translation, and language identification as a frozen API for multimodal agents.
-The encoder-decoder Transformer architecture enables zero-shot transcription across languages and domains, demonstrating remarkable robustness to accents, noise, and technical terminology.
+The encoder-decoder Transformer architecture supports zero-shot transcription across languages and domains, with strong robustness to accents, noise, and technical terminology.
 Agents simply pass audio inputs to the frozen Whisper model and process text outputs without any model adaptation.

 \textbf{Code execution tools} encompass models that learn to compose and execute functions through code.
-CodeAct~\cite{wang2024executable} demonstrates that representing tool use in executable Python rather than static JSON improves compositional reasoning, achieving over 20\% higher success rates on API-Bank benchmarks.
+CodeAct~\cite{wang2024executable} shows that representing tool use in executable Python rather than static JSON improves compositional reasoning, achieving over 20\% higher success rates on API-Bank benchmarks.
 The dynamic nature of code allows agents to flexibly construct, parameterize, and combine tools without predefined schemas.

 \textbf{Search and retrieval tools} comprise pre-trained dense retrievers such as DPR~\cite{karpukhin2020dense}, ColBERT~\cite{khattab2020colbert}, Contriever~\cite{izacard2021unsupervised}, and e5~\cite{wang2022text}, often deployed as frozen components within retrieval-augmented generation pipelines.
-These bi-encoder models, trained on passage ranking tasks, enable semantic search over large corpora.
+These bi-encoder models, trained on passage ranking tasks, support semantic search over large corpora.